Hemangiopericytoma: Signs and symptoms

 Symptoms of hemangiopericytoma vary greatly depending on both tumor stage and affected organs.
 Most patients report pain and mass-related symptoms, while others also report vascular disease-related symptoms, and some have no symptoms until late in the disease process.
 Hemangiopericytomas are most commonly found in the meninges, lower extremities, retroperitoneum, pelvis, lungs, and pleura.

 Histopathology

 Hemangiopericytomas are tumors that are derived from specialized spindle shaped cells called pericytes, which line capillaries.

 Hemangiopericytoma is an aggressive mesenchymally derived tumor with oval nuclei with scant cytoplasm.
 There is dense intercellular reticulin staining.
 Tumor cells can be fibroblastic, myxoid, or pericytic.
 These tumors, in contrast to meningiomas, do not stain with epithelial membrane antigen.
 They have a grade 2 or 3 biological behavior, and need to be distinguished from benign meningiomas because of their high rate of recurrence (68.2%) and metastases.

 — W. Sherman and J. Raizer, MedMerits (2011), E.J.
 Dropcho (ed.)

+Distinguishing from meningiomas through molecular genetics

+Data has shown that there has been some possible leads to treatment targets based on genes.
+The ALDH1 gene has shown to be over-expressed in hemangiopericytomas more than meningiomas and synovial sarcomas.
+This will help doctors accurately distinguish hemangiopericytoma from other similar tumors.
+This gene could also be a treatment target for future cases.

+There has also been further data collected regarding genes that distinguish meningiomas from hemangiopericytomas.
+These two forms of tumors are very similar under a microscope.
+To combat this issue, scientists decided to the study the NF2 gene using polymorphism analysis and DNA sequencing.
+This revealed that damage to the NF2 gene was only apparent in some cases with meningiomas.
+This discovery helped support the difference between meningiomas and hemangiopericytomas and has helped with potential treatment plans.

+A study on hemangiopericytoma tumor samples confirmed both the findings above through looking at the overall genetics' changes between the two.
+Meningiomas have a typical genetic patterns, that were not seen in the hemangiopericytoma samples.
+Additionally, there was an observed loss of genes on certain chromosomes which is not seen in meningiomas.
+Overall, these findings confirm that these two tumor-entities are not the same.